alan-turing-institute/RSE4DataScience18/reporting/domains.md

  - Carrot/Stick approach to requests for help on things like Git, needs careful relationship management
  - Incentivizing
  - Encourage self learning, usually after an intial workshop or course
- - Use analogies to bridge gap between domains
+ - Use analogies to bridge gap between domains (build up a library of examples?)